 Practically, this makes it illegal for your insurance company to:

 - Pay less than the agreed-upon amount

 - Withhold payment without providing a legal justification

 All that is assuming you are accepted for disability insurance in the first place.
-If you are accepted, many contracts include the right to cancel coverage within 2 years of signing.
-Such a significant time window offers an unjust way of refusing coverage to someone who rightly deserves it.
-In cases of unfair contracts, you may still have legal recourse.
+If you are accepted, many contracts include the right to cancel coverage within two years of signing.
+Such a significant time window offers an unjust way of refusing coverage to someone who deserves it.

 If any of the above difficulties are keeping you from receiving disability payments, call our firm at (888) 493-1629.
 Insurance companies should be trustworthy.
 Our insurance lawyers have the experience to hold them accountable to their actions.
 We have won billions for injured clients, creating settlements and verdicts in the millions of dollars for wronged clients.
 If any part of your policy was violated, reach out to our firm.

 Believe you may have a claim?
 Fill out our online form so we can give you a free case evaluation.